 The amount of tax you'll pay on crypto depends on the specific transaction you've made, the tax that applies and how much you earn.
 For transactions subject to Income Tax, you'll pay Income Tax at either 20% or 40% depending on which Income Tax band you fall into.
 Meanwhile, for transactions subject to Capital Gains Tax, there is a flat rate of 33%.

 This guide is regularly updated

-One last thing before we start - the rules on crypto tax are in constant flux.
-At Koinly we keep a very close eye on Revenue's crypto policies and regularly update this guide to keep you informed and tax-compliant.
+One last thing before we start - Revenue guidance on crypto tax is always being updated.
+At Koinly we keep a very close eye on Revenue's crypto policies and regularly update this guide to keep you informed and tax compliant.

 15 February 2022: Updated to include proposed EU directive.

 24 May 2021: Welcome to your Irish cryptocurrency tax guide!

 Yes - Revenue can track crypto and their recently updated guidance shows they're making crypto tax a focus for 2022.
 If you have an account with a European digital currency exchange, it's likely Revenue already has your data.